stakezone/nmonpolkadot/README.md

 # nmonpolkadot

 A complete log file based Polkadot validator uptime monitoring solution for Zabbix.
-It consists of the shell script nmon.sh for generating log files on the host and the template zbx_5_template_nmonpolkadot.xml requiring a Zabbix 5.0 server.
+It consists of the shell script nmon.sh for generating log files on the host and the template zbx_5_template_nmonpolkadot.xml for a Zabbix 5.x server.
 Also useful for other monitoring platforms (log exporters) and as a tool.

 ### Concept